SirSquirrel09/Sourcehair/README.md

 - Edit the .css file to your liking

 How to add a background image to your theme:
+- Add the following to your theme css file:
 - /*
 - @img:The image url
 - */